Skip to content

 BACKUP SCHEDULE (UTC) │ 45 16 * * *

 The backup schedule (UTC) value holds the information.
-Its format is minute hour day month year.
+Its format is minute hour * * *.
 45 16 * * * means every day at 16:45 UTC.
+Currently we allow only daily backups.
+So you can choose when the backup window starts

 You can modify your backup schedule to adapt the backup to your needs.